LKremer/showTree/README.md

   -m MSA, --msa MSA     Path to an untrimmed multiple sequence alignment in
                         FASTA format (the one produced by calcTree usually ends with "_aln.fa")
-  -t TREE, --tree TREE  Path to the best-scoring RAxML tree with support
+  -t TREE, --tree TREE  Path to the best-scoring gene tree with bootstrap
-                        values (not as branch labels) produced by calcTree, usually named "RAxML_bipartitions.(...)_aln.tree" -c CONFIG, --config CONFIG
+                        values (not as branch labels) produced by RAxML, usually the file name starts with"RAxML_bipartitions."
+  -d DOMAIN_ANNOTATION [DOMAIN_ANNOTATION ...], --domain_annotation DOMAIN_ANNOTATION [DOMAIN_ANNOTATION ...]
+                        Path(s) to one or more Pfam_scan domain annotation(s)
+                        of the proteins (standard method to display protein domains)
+  -c CONFIG, --config CONFIG
                         Path to the geneSearch/calcTree configuration file
-                        (not required if you specify a domain annotation with "--domain_annotation")
-  -d DOMAIN_ANNOTATION, --domain_annotation DOMAIN_ANNOTATION
-                        Path to a Pfam_scan domain annotation of the proteins (not required if all domain annotations are in the geneSearch config)
+                        (alternative method to display protein domains)

 additional arguments:
   -o OUTPUT_PATH, --output_path OUTPUT_PATH